SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/opentelemetry/linux-opentelemetry.md

 - yum.log

 :::note
-If collection of these log files are already configured (for example, during Linux or Linux - Cloud Security Monitoring and Analytics app setup) then no additional log file collection is required.
-If any of the log files is missing then the missing file collection can be configured in the next step.
+If you've already configured collection of these log files (for example, during Linux or Linux - Cloud Security Monitoring and Analytics app setup), then no additional log file collection is required.
+If any of the log files are missing, you can configure the missing file collection in the next step.
 :::

 ### For logs collection